 Lead: Melanie Reimer (firstname.lastname@example.org)

-Ringette Ontario will be working with its members to develop a plan to adopt small-area games.
-This season, Guelph Ringette’s U7 program will be using small-area games and will be participating in the national initiative to gather feedback on different game formats in support of Ringette Ontario’s planning efforts.
-They will also be hosting events in February and March for other local organizations to experience small-area games.
+Ringette Ontario will be working with its members to develop a plan to adopt small-area games province wide starting in the 2020-2021 season.
+This season, pilot programs will run in associations to test the use of small-area games and will gather feedback on different game formats in support of Ringette Ontario’s planning efforts.

 Lead: Karla Xavier (email@example.com)

 Ringette Nova Scotia is collaborating with ringette organizations within the Halifax Regional Municipality to run a supplementary program where players will be exposed to each game format twice over the course of the season.
 Sessions will be running in a loop starting in November 2018, with two organizations in attendance at each session and each organization experiencing the format twice.

 Ringette PEI will be continuing to run all events for U8 players with small-area games for the 2019-20 season.